Storms & floods

 Stay clear of low or sagging power lines.
 Travelling under these lines can be dangerous.
 Downed power lines may be energized so stay at least 10 metres away from the power lines or anything they may be touching.

-Most floods develop slowly but heavy rain can cause flash floods in lowland areas, homes, and basements.
+Spring run-off flooding may develop slowly but heavy rain can cause flash floods in lowland areas and basements.
 We disconnect electrical service in flooded areas.

 If an electrical or natural gas emergency occurs, flood-related or otherwise, call 911 or your local emergency services immediately.

 Before a flood:

 - if your basement is dry, turn off the main power switch;

 - make sure your sewer backwater valve and sump pump work to prevent a backup;

 - move electrical equipment such as TVs, stereo, and computers, out of your basement to an upper floor;

 - check with us if your natural gas service should be shut off.